Brain Works Coherently,

 oEugene B. Shea

 All neuroscience is based on the paradigm of a

-modular brain, each component responsible for or
+modular brain, each component independently responsible for, or

-they cooperate in coordinated responses.
+explanation of how they do work together in coordinated responses.

 tt is also based on the paradigm of ‘neuronal

 man’―the conviction that all human capabilities will